 In this video from the Todd Riccio Real Estate Team, a happy couple who bought a house from the team talk about their experience.

-4. Warm Follow up Videos
+4. Keep Deals Warm with Follow Up Videos

 Email follow-ups are cold.
 Video follow-ups are hot.
 And, even though videos don’t take long to record, people get the sense that videos take more effort to produce and so perceive them as high value.
 “Wow, they took the time to record a video,” the thinking goes.